VUEngine/VUEngine-Platformer-Demo/readme.txt

 A short summary of the file layout:

-source/			   		Mario VB source code source/game/objects/	Definition and implementation of the different graphics, objects, IA, worlds output/					Binary output folder
+source/			   		Skeleton VB source code source/game/objects/	Definition and implementation of the different graphics, objects, IA, worlds output/					Binary output folder